-*MARKETING: we’ll go more into later in this section, but for now just include a brief description of your blog/business in the SEO section.
+*MARKETING: we’ll go more into this section, but for now just include a brief description of your blog/business in the SEO section.
 The Marketing section also has space to customize different social media aspects.

 BLOGGING: this section connects your DISQUS account (if you have one), enables simple liking, formats your post URLS and plays around with the settings for blog comments